MichaelCurrin/code-cookbook/recipes/format-and-lint/editor-config.md

 ### Generic

-Some like to set this before going into more formats.
+Some devs like to set this before going into more formats.
+You don't have to it.

 ```ini
 [*]